-How good is your communication?
+How good is your (online) communication?

-People have found ways to communicate since the very beginning of time.
+Discover your online communication: People have found ways to communicate since the very beginning of time.
 The human race has constantly developed new forms of conveying messages from one person to another.

 Mutually understood symbols, signs or a set of specific rules have connected people within a common space of language, understandable and acceptable to all.
 Nevertheless, with communication comes also the possibility of misunderstanding.